edgarberlinck/car-list/README.md

 ### Hosting images

-It's not mandatory host the images at GCP, you can use anythign you want or just embeed then into `public/images` folder.
+It's not mandatory host the images at GCP, you can use anything you want or just embeed then into `public/images` folder.
 If you decide to embeed the images you don't need to do anything, the images is already there.
 To host into a cloud you need to configure `NEXT_PUBLIC_IMAGE_URL` env var since we are using next image loader the resolve the address:

 ```
 const GCPBucketLoader: ImageLoader = ({ src }) => {